quoid/userscripts/README.md

 - `cmd + s` to save changes to the editor
 - hinting is automatic, you can use the shortcut `ctrl + spacebar` to toggle hinting manually
-- your code is saved into `localStorage` of the extension, if you clear the `localStorage` of your browser, you will remove your saved code
+- your code is saved into `~/Library/Containers/com.k21p.macos.Userscripts-Extension/Data/Documents/data.json`
+    - the json object has two properties
+        - `code` is the what you have saved fromt he editor
+        - `lastEdited` is the time of the last save
-- you can click the download icon to save your script file locally
+- you can click the download icon to save your script file locally, without needing to navigate to this folder

 ## Why?